Types of Financial Aid

 Cal Grant A, B, and C

-- Cal Grant A is not available to students at a California Community College.
+A is not available to students at a California Community College,

 - These grants are available to California residents

-who apply by March 2nd for the next school year.
-The funding is limited.
-In
+who apply by March 2nd for the next school year, and funding is limited.

 - To learn more about Cal Grant GPA calculation